csutorasa/git-fuse/README.md

 # git-fuse

-This is an command line application which parses a [git](https://git-scm.com/) repository and create a filesystem with its content.
+This is an command line application which parses a [git](https://git-scm.com/) repository and creates a readonly filesystem with its content.

 ## Filesystem